lmjh/doodle-this/TESTING.md

 **3.2.
 As a drawing app user I want to be able to select from a number of preset colours so that I can quickly create art with a balanced palette**

 * A range of preset colour options are provided.
-* I took time to carefully select the palette, choosing colours that I thought would would work well together and cover a wide array of needs.
+* I took time to carefully select the palette, choosing colours that I thought would work well together and cover a wide array of needs.
 * There are six primary colours, six lighter pastel shades, four skin tone colours, two greys, white and black.
 ![](documentation/testing_images/user_stories/user-story-3-2-1.jpg)

 **3.3.
 As a drawing app user I want to be able to use custom colours so that I can draw with any colour I want**

-* A colour mixer is availabe which allows users can select any colour they wish.
+* A colour mixer is available which allows users to select any colour they wish.
 ![](documentation/testing_images/user_stories/user-story-3-3-1.jpg)
 * Custom colours can be quickly retrieved from the canvas using the colour picker tool.
 ![](documentation/testing_images/user_stories/user-story-3-3-2.jpg)